yjruan/Nexus/docs/FT-PPA_Dump.md

 Atom type `3` represents an entangled segment from another chain.
 If the *extend* argument is not `0`, the entangled segment is further extended by the specified number of monomers, and these additional monomers are assigned atom type `4`.
 The output file can be loaded into visualization software such as OVITO, allowing users to conveniently identify which polymer chains are entangled with chain *mol_ID*.

+---
+`TwoChain` outputs the configurations of multiple selected chains, such as *mol_ID1*, *mol_ID2*, and so on.
+The output file is written in the LAMMPS `full` data format, where the `charge` field represents the curvature value.
+Atom types are assigned sequentially: types `1` and `2` represent non-kink and kink monomers in chain *mol_ID1*, types `3` and `4` represent non-kink and kink monomers in chain *mol_ID2*, and so forth.
+The file can be loaded into visualization software such as OVITO to inspect the spatial relationships among multiple polymer chains.